spencermountain/compromise/README.markdown

 It uniquely trades the 'last 15%' accuracy for speed, slightness, and ease-of-use.
 You can roll it into anything, without thinking, and get competitive results.
 No training, no configuring, no prolog.

 Instead, it's a single javascript file that's smaller than jQuery, with results in the mid-80% range.
+You win.

 [demo](https://s3.amazonaws.com/spencermounta.in/nlp_comprimise/index.html)

-this library is under active development (April-May 2014)
+this library is under active and reckless development, use a tag for sure.
+(April-May 2014)

 #Justification
 A working NLP library can be satisfactory with a breathtaking lightness.